goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 Not currently, [learn more here](https://help.goodshuffle.com/en/articles/4973615-do-you-have-preset-templates-for-designs-that-i-can-use)

 ## Can I customize the text or labels?
-You can [customize the name of your Wishlist "Cart"](https://help.goodshuffle.com/en/articles/4973617-can-i-customize-the-text-or-labels) that site visitors see when checking out.
+You can [customize the name of your wishlist "Cart"](https://help.goodshuffle.com/en/articles/4973617-can-i-customize-the-text-or-labels) that site visitors see when checking out.

 All other labels/text are not customizeable at this time.